josephsavona/valuable/README.md

 valuable
 ========

 Provides [immutable*](#immutability) structs, maps, lists, and literal values that you can observe for changes.
 Use a `Valuable` object as a central source of truth and update your (React) app whenever data changes.
 Freely pass around wrapped data and manipulate it anywhere in your view. `Valuable` bubbles these changes up so that React can re-render top-down.
+See the [intro post](https://medium.com/@josephsavona/valuable-a-data-model-for-react-1b8868493bf6).

 ```javascript
 var value = Valuable({